 Dental crowns in Australia start from around AUD $1,200 whereas you can expect to pay the equivalent of around AUD $264 in Thailand.
 Zirconia crowns are around AUD $1,500 in Australia compared to just AUD $444 in Thailand.

-It’s worth noting here that the materials used for your crown will affect the price .
+It’s worth noting here that the materials used for your crown will affect the price.
 If price is one of your main concerns, then porcelain-fused-to-metal (PFM) crowns are usually the best choice.
-If you’d rather go with the most natural-looking, which incidentally is the most hard-wearing, then the slightly more expensive zirconia is a better option.
+If you’d rather go with the most natural-looking (also the most hard-wearing and long-lasting), then the slightly more expensive zirconia is a better option.
 Your dentist will discuss the merits of each type of material with you during your first appointment.

 As you review our clinics and dentists you will find dozens of high-quality, well-reviewed facilities throughout Thailand.
 Some of our patients’ favorites:

 ● Sea Smile Dental Clinic (Phuket)

 Yes–you can book an appointment with any of our listed clinics for your Thailand dental crowns with Dental Departures.
 Read reviews, compare prices, check-out photos and uncover exclusive discounts, as well as our best price guarantee.
 You can talk to us anytime via our free online chat, phone number or email.